peteroupc/peteroupc.github.io/bernsupp.md

 **Proposition 1.**

-1. _Let f be as given in Theorem 1, 2, or 3, except f is concave and may have a minimum of 0.
+1. _Let f be as given in Theorem 1, 2, or 3, except f must be concave and may equal 0 at the points 0 and/or 1.
 The approximation scheme of that theorem remains valid if **fbelow**(n, k) = f(k/n), rather than as given in that theorem._
-2. _Let f be as given in Theorem 1, 2, or 3, except f is convex and may have a maximum of 1.
+2. _Let f be as given in Theorem 1, 2, or 3, except f must be convex and may equal 1 at the points 0 and/or 1.
 The approximation scheme of that theorem remains valid if **fabove**(n, k) = f(k/n), rather than as given in that theorem._
 3. _Theorems 1, 2, and 3 can be extended to all integers n&ge;1, not just those that are powers of 2, by defining&mdash;_

     - _**fbelow**(n, k) = (k/n)\***fbelow**(n&minus;1, max(0, k&minus;1)) + ((n&minus;k)/n)\***fbelow**(n&minus;1, min(n&minus;1, k)), and_